g8hh/the-tree-of-life/docs/custom-tab-layouts.md

 - drop-down: Lets the user input a value with a dropdown menu.
 The argument a 2-element array: [name, options].
     The name is the name of the variable in player[layer] that the input is for, and options is an array of strings for options you can use.

-- upgrades: The layer's upgrades.
+- upgrades, milestones, challenges, achievements, buyables, clickables: Displays the layers upgrades/challenges/etc, as appropriate.
 The argument is optional, and is a the list of rows this component should include, if it doesn't have all of them.

-- milestones, challenges, achievements: Display the upgrades, milestones, and challenges for a layer, as appropriate.

-- buyables, clickables: Display all of the buyables/clickables for this layer, as appropriate.
-The argument is optional and is the size of the boxes in pixels.

 - microtabs: Display a set of subtabs for an area.
 The argument is the name of the set of microtabs in the "microtabs" feature.